MarcusGarfunkel/OSHW_Logo_Generator/README.md

 The newly created logo will be saved as a PNG in the /images folder where the program is located.
 When you click save, your current settings are also stored in the data folder for conveinient recall next time you run the program.

-For addition information regarding this Logo, see this video bt Dave Jones of the EEVBlog: https://youtu.be/5wrSXCBdalc
+For addition information regarding this Logo, see this video by Dave Jones of the EEVBlog: https://youtu.be/5wrSXCBdalc